wegul/wegul.github.io/_pages/about.md

   - /about.html
 ---

 I am a senior year B.Eng student in the College of Computer Sciences and Electronic Engineering at Hunan University, supervised by Prof. [Daibo Liu](https://sites.google.com/site/dbliuuestc/home).
+This is my [CV](../files/weigaosu_CV.pdf).

 *I am actively looking for a Ph.D position starting in 2022 fall.
 Please drop me a line if you would like to know more about me.*